RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 ### Using the Data Window Results

-DataWindow stores all the data gathered in its stations property, which is a list Station data objects.
+DataWindow stores all the data gathered in its stations property, which is a list of Station data objects.
 There are various methods of accessing the Stations:

 ```python
 station_list = datawindow.stations  # All stations as a list